Friday, March 21, 2008 2008 , Australia , Search Engine , Startup , Ventures

 There are two main target markets, which overlap to some extent:

-Another target market is people involved in internet marketing.
+Another target market is people involved in Internet marketing.
 This can include SEO experts, web designers, copywriters, bloggers and marketing professionals.
-These people are in a position to influence business owners and recommend clickfind listings as part of a cohesive marketing strategy.
+These people are in a position to influence business owners and recommend clicking listings as part of a cohesive marketing strategy.

 Clickfind™ is in the process of reviewing its marketing strategy, bearing in mind the two main target audiences and both current and long term business priorities.
 So far all the marketing has been online: Google ads, email campaigns, blogs, press releases and the website itself.
 Following recent PR, interest in clickfind™ is growing, but direct approaches to businesses have yet to pay off in listing sales.